zeditor01/cdc_examples/documents/deploy_remotecdccapture_db2zos.md

 ## 3. Planning for Configuration of Remote CDC Capture for Db2 z/OS

+You can't proceed to use the remote CDC capture agent until you have made provision for deploying the stored procedure that will read the Db2 logs.
+Db2 z/OS stored procedures run in WLM-managed address spaces.
+You need to configure the back end environment so that the CDC remote capture agent can deploy the stored procedure and the underlying load module the first time it runs.

 The CDC Remote Capture for Db2 z/OS runs on Linux, but requires a load module to be deployed to Db2 z/OS as the executable program  of a stored procedure for access to the asynchronous Db2 log reader.
 The installation of this stored procedure is performed by the Remote Capture agent when you first start it.
 In order for this to happen, you need to ensure that a number of criteria are satisfied so that the Remote Capture agent can deploy the stored procedure.